Ch-parimalajyothika/Todo-app/README.md

 # 📋 To-Do List App

-A simple, clean, and responsive task tracker built with HTML, CSS, and JavaScript.
+A simple and interactive task tracker where users can add, mark, and delete tasks in real time.
-Users can add, complete, and delete tasks — with support for light/dark themes and persistent storage via localStorage.
+This project was developed to understand DOM manipulation and build dynamic web pages using JavaScript.

 ---

-## ✨ Features
+## 📌 What It Does

-- ➕ Add tasks
+- ➕ Add new tasks
-- ✅ Mark as completed
+- ✅ Mark tasks as completed
 - 🗑️ Delete tasks
-- 🌗 Light & Dark mode toggle
+- 🌗 Toggle between Light & Dark mode
-- 💾 Tasks saved in browser using localStorage
+- 💾 Save tasks locally in the browser using localStorage

 ---

-## 🛠️ How to Run
+## ⚙️ How It Works

-1. **Download** or **clone** this repository
-2. Open `index.html` in your browser
+- **HTML/CSS** were used to design the interface
+- **JavaScript** handles:
+  - User actions (event handling)
+  - Adding/removing tasks dynamically
+  - Saving data using `localStorage`

+> A backend can be connected in future to store tasks online.

 ---

-## 🔧 Tech Stack

-- HTML5
-- CSS3 with CSS Variables
+## 💡 Skills Gained

-- JavaScript (Vanilla)
+- JavaScript Basics
+- DOM Manipulation
+- Event Handling
-- `localStorage` API
+- Working with `localStorage`
+- UI Design with Light/Dark Themes

 ---

-## 🎯 Project Goal
+## 🎯 Goal

-To practice real-time JavaScript interactivity, DOM manipulation, and responsive UI design.
+To practice **real-time interactivity using JavaScript** by building a complete, functional frontend application.

 ---

 ## 👩‍💻 Developed By

 **Parimala Jyothika**
-Frontend Developer | Tech Learner | Internship-Ready 💼
+Frontend Developer | Internship Learner

----